Batch size-invariance for policy optimization: Batch size-invariance

 \subsection{Batch size-invariance for Adam}

 Adam \citep{adam} is a popular variant of SGD, and is also batch size-invariant until the batch size approaches a critical batch size (which may be different to the critical batch size for SGD) \citep{nqm}.
-To compensate for the batch size being divided by $c$, one must make the following adjustments \citep{chardinbatchsize}: \begin{itemize} \item Divide the step size $\alpha$ by $\sqrt c$. \item (Raise the exponential decay rates $\beta_1$ and $\beta_2$ to the power of $\nicefrac{1}{c}$.) \end{itemize}
+To compensate for the batch size being divided by some constant $c$, one must make the following adjustments \citep{chardinbatchsize}: \begin{itemize} \item Divide the step size $\alpha$ by $\sqrt c$. \item (Raise the exponential decay rates $\beta_1$ and $\beta_2$ to the power of $\nicefrac{1}{c}$.) \end{itemize}

+The first adjustment should be contrasted with the linear learning rate adjustment for vanilla SGD.
+We discuss the reason for this difference and provide empirical support for the square root rule in Appendix \ref{linearlr}.

 The second adjustment is much less important in practice, since Adam is fairly robust to the $\beta_1$ and $\beta_2$ hyperparameters (hence it has been parenthesized).
 Note also that $\beta_1$ also affects the relationship between the current policy and the proximal policy in policy optimization.
-For simplicity, we omitted this adjustment in our experiments.
+For simplicity, we omitted this adjustment in most of our experiments, but included it in some additional experiments that are detailed in Appendix \ref{adambetas}.

-The first adjustment should be contrasted with the linear learning rate adjustment for vanilla SGD.
-The reason for the difference is that Adam divides the gradient by a running estimate of the root mean square gradient.
-If the batch size is small compared to the critical batch size, then the gradient is mostly noise, and so the root mean square gradient is just the gradient standard deviation, which is inversely proportional to the square root of the batch size.
-Hence Adam is effectively dividing the learning rate by $\sqrt c$ automatically, and so the step size $\alpha$ only needs to be adjusted by an additional $\sqrt c$ to effectively divide the learning rate by $c$ overall.
-(This ignores Adam's $\epsilon$ hyperparameter, which is usually negligible, but is sometimes used to interpolate between Adam and momentum SGD.)